marcelebbrecht/powerrouting/README.md

 Space requirements
 ------------------

-Results and exports need about 15-20G space.
+Until 0.92: Results and exports need about 15-20G space.
 A full run, an I7 3770 with 7 active threads needs about 2 hours.

+Dunno atm ;) To much repitions and modes to run all at once.
+I will do a full run this night and hope the 1TB disk mounted on results directory will fit.

 Installation
 ------------